Sajad-Hussaini/Sajad-Hussaini/README.md

 ## 👋 Hi, I'm S.M.
 Sajad Hussaini!

 🏗️ **Civil Engineer | Structural & Earthquake Engineering Researcher**
-🎓 Civil Engineering (BSc), Structural Engineering (MSc), PhD in Sustainable Built Environment
+🎓 Bachelor's in Civil Engineering | Master's in Structural Engineering | PhD in Sustainable Built Environment

+Experienced in:
-🔹 Specializing in stochastic ground motion simulation and its applications in engineering.
+🔹 stochastic ground motion simulation and its applications in engineering practice
+🔹 engineering design and retrofit of buildings
-🔹 Experienced in structural analysis and design using Python, CSI ETABS, and SAFE.
+🔹 data analysis and machine learning

 ---